Welcome to Emmanuel Church!

-We ask your prayers, as we do every week, for all those on our parish prayer list: Alan, Ann, Blake, Calvin, Carol, Charlie, Chris, David, Debbie, Eileen, Frank, George, Gerry, Jim, Joan, John, Judith, Mary, Nancy, Richard, Stephen, Virginia, Cindy Anderson, Carol Bain, Lynn Bickley, Ann Boyden, Jack Boyden, John DeJong, Tom Dryden, Michael Duckworth, Ron Fitts, Bert Gibson, Judi Hannigan, Bill Hull, Virginia Kerr, Janet Knapp, Peter Libby, Jane Lours, Joyce McCracken, John McKisson, Stuart Marra, Joan Merriken, John Messer, Diane Miller, Jim Naumann, Joan Palmer, Patricia Patton, Neill Redfern & family, Mort Ryon, Don Rypka, Harry Schreiber, Jacqui Taylor, Bob Testin, Paige Tibbetts, Anne Ward, Mal Watson, Len Welin
+We ask your prayers, as we do every week, for all those on our parish prayer list: Alan, Ann, Blake, Calvin, Carol, Charlie, Chris, David, Debbie, Don, Eileen, Frank, George, Gerry, Jim, Joan, John, Judith, Lillian, Mac, Mary, Nancy, Richard, Stephen, Virginia, Cindy Anderson, Carol Bain, Ann Boyden, Tom Dryden, Michael Duckworth, Ron Fitts, Bert Gibson, Judi Hannigan, Bob Hollett, Bill Hull, Virginia Kerr, Janet Knapp, Peter Libby, Jane Lours, Joyce McCracken, John McKisson, Stuart Marra, Joan Merriken, John Messer, Diane Miller, Jim Naumann, Joan Palmer, Patricia Patton, Neill Redfern & family, Mort Ryon, Don Rypka, Marie Rypka, Harry Schreiber, Jacqui Taylor, Bob Testin, Paige Tibbetts, Anne Ward, Mal Watson, Len Welin

 Please know that you are always in our prayers and that we give thanks for your ministries in our parish community, in Chestertown, and beyond.